-The compensation provided to our named executive officers for 2021 is set forth in detail in the Summary Compensation Table and the other tables, accompanying footnotes and narrative that follow in this section.
-This Compensation Discussion and Analysis explains our executive compensation philosophy, objectives and design, our compensation-setting process, our executive compensation program components and the decisions made in 2021 affecting the compensation of our named executive officers.
-Throughout this section, we refer to the following individuals as our "named executive officers":
+The compensation provided to our named executive officers for 2022 is set forth in detail in the Summary Compensation Table and the other tables, accompanying footnotes and narrative that follow in this section.
+This Compensation Discussion and Analysis explains our executive compensation philosophy, objectives and design, our compensation-setting process, our executive compensation program components and the decisions made in 2022 affecting the compensation of our named executive officers.
+Throughout this section, we refer to the following individuals as our "named executive officers" or "NEOs":

-- Robert Bodor, our President and Chief Executive Officer, or CEO, effective March 1, 2021 (former Vice President/General Manager Americas); - Daniel Schumacher, Interim Chief Financial Officer, or CFO, effective December 1, 2021 (former Vice President of Investor Relations and Financial Planning and Analysis); - Arthur R. Baker III, our Chief Technology Officer; - Mike Kenison, our Vice President/General Manager Americas, effective July 1, 2021; - Bjoern Klaas, our Vice President/General Manager and Managing Director Europe, Middle East and Africa; - Victoria M. Holt, our former President and CEO (retired effective February 28, 2021)(1); and - John A. Way, our former Chief Financial Officer and Executive Vice President of Development, resigned effective November 30, 2021. - (1) Ms. Holt continued transition service with the Company through February 28, 2022 pursuant to a consulting agreement.
+- Robert Bodor, our President and Chief Executive Officer, or CEO; - Daniel Schumacher, our Chief Financial Officer, or CFO, effective June 3, 2022 (former Interim CFO); - Michael R. Kenison, our Vice President/General Manager Americas; - Bjoern Klaas, our Vice President/General Manager and Managing Director Europe, Middle East and Africa; - Oleg Ryaboy, our Chief Technology Officer, effective September 9, 2022; and - Arthur R. Baker III, our former Chief Technology Officer, terminated employment effective April 15, 2022.